 Appearance & Variants

-The TOT has a beautiful golden color in a unique pattern.
+The Trinidad Olive Tarantula has a beautiful golden color in a unique pattern.
 She has really short hair exhibiting a brown-colored body with dark brown and yellow markings on her legs and carapace, with horizontal stripes across her abdomen.

 These spiders exhibit sexual dimorphism, so the females are different from the males.
 The males are smaller and are often more grayish, while females tend to have a brighter yellow pattern similar to gold.

-The TOT has a gold variant with a more distinctive golden coloration in both males and females.
-However, for Gold TOTs, it’s usually the case that males are golden while females are grayish.
+The Trinidad Olive Tarantula also has a gold variant with a more distinctive golden coloration in both males and females.
+However, for these spiders, it’s usually the case that males are golden while females are grayish.

 This golden coloration is caused by a rare recessive trait.